 Trump's interrogation of McCabe, immediately after firing Comey, only adds to the speculation that Trump has been trying to purge the FBI of those he deems insufficiently loyal and to obstruct investigations into him, his campaign, and his family.

-And it’s a conversation that special counsel Robert Mueller is also investigating, according to the Post, which further indicates it might be part of the larger subject of Trump’s potential obstruction.
+And it's a conversation that special counsel Robert Mueller is also investigating, according to the Post — further indicating that it could be a key piece of evidence in a potential obstruction case against Trump.